Salix Injection 5%This page contains information on Salix Injection 5% for veterinary use.

 HOW SUPPLIED/STORAGE AND HANDLING

-Salix® (furosemide) Injection 5% Each mL contains: 50 mg furosemide as a diethanolamine salt preserved and stabilized with myristyl-gamma-picolinium chloride 0.02%, EDTA sodium 0.1%, sodium sulfite 0.1% with sodium chloride 0.2% in distilled water, pH adjusted with sodium hydroxide.
+Salix® (furosemide injection) Injection 5% Each mL contains: 50 mg furosemide as a diethanolamine salt preserved and stabilized with myristyl-gamma-picolinium chloride 0.02%, EDTA sodium 0.1%, sodium sulfite 0.1% with sodium chloride 0.2% in distilled water, pH adjusted with sodium hydroxide.

 Available in 50 mL multidose vials.